In-Person Indoor Worship

 - La Mesa (our bilingual worship service) with communion begins at 9:30 a.m. in the Fellowship Hall

-- Outdoor fellowship time follows the services on the portico and the lawn
+- Outdoor fellowship time follows the services outside

 - Outdoor childcare is available on the playground

 Your safety is our main priority.
 We require masking for everyone who is inside our building and outside in large groups.
 We highly recommend and respectfully request that you complete the COVID-19 vaccination, if eligible, before returning to in-person services.
-Registration will not be required.
+Registration is not required.

 See below for answers to Frequently Asked Questions (FAQs)

 We can’t wait to see you.
 Thanks be to God!

 As we return to in-person activities, it is important for us to maintain our digital presence because some families will be unable to join us indoors.
 However, online viewers will notice some changes in content and format.
 Beginning August 15, our services are offered on our YouTube channel, where anyone will be able to find the videos on demand.
 The online services include scripture readings, a sermon, and music.